goodguyry/postcss-tidy-columns/README.md

 > #### Values
 >
 > `<number>`
-> The number of columns the element should be offset from the left edge of the site edge.
+> The number of columns the element should be offset from the left edge of the parent element.

 ### Offset Right